Network Membership & Discovery

 - Intermittent connectivity

-Nodes that disappear are eventually forgotten without explicit removal.
+PNodes that disappear (stop sending heartbeats) are eventually deallocated by the orchestrator and forgotten without explicit removal.

 Identity Model